spring-attic/spring-android-samples/README.md

     $ emulator @Default
     ```

-    > IMPORTANT: Ensure the emulator is fully initialized and ready or the deploy will fail.
+    > **Important**: Ensure the emulator is fully initialized and ready or the deploy will fail.

-3. Deploy the app to the emulator:
+2. Build the app:

     ```sh
-    $ mvn android:deploy
+    $ mvn clean package
     ```

-    > Note: the Android Maven Plugin will attempt to deploy the app to all available devices, both emulators and physical devices attached to your computer.

-## Troubleshooting Failed Deployment

-You can view realtime logging of the app using the following command:
+3. Deploy and run the app:

     ```sh
+    $ mvn android:deploy android:run
+    ```

+    > **Note**: the Android Maven Plugin will attempt to deploy the app to all available devices, both emulators and physical devices attached to your computer.

+## Troubleshoot Failed Deployment

+View realtime logging of the app using this command:

+```sh
 $ adb logcat
 ```

-If "mvn android:deploy" fails, try stopping and restarting the adb server:
+If "mvn android:deploy" fails, stop and restart the adb server:

 ```sh
 $ adb kill-server